 - The medical equipment you need

-- What results your doctor expects from your treatment
+- What results your doctor or allowed practitioner expects from your treatment

 Your home health agency must give you or arrange for all the home care listed in your plan of care, including services and medical supplies.

-Your doctor and home health team should review your plan of care as often as necessary, but at least once every 60 days.
+Your doctor or allowed practitioner and home health team should review your plan of care as often as necessary, but at least once every 60 days.

-If your health problems change, the home health team should tell your doctor right away.
-Your home health team should also tell you about any changes in your plan of care and only change it with your doctor’s approval.
-If you have a question about your care, or if you feel your needs aren’t being met, talk with both your doctor and the home health team.
+If your health problems change, the home health team should tell your doctor or allowed practitioner right away.
+Your home health team should also tell you about any changes in your plan of care and only change it with your doctor or allowed practitioner’s approval.
+If you have a question about your care, or if you feel your needs aren’t being met, talk with both your doctor or allowed practitioner and the home health team.